Hyperforeignism: French words

-A common pattern is pronouncing French loanwords without a word-final //r//, as with derrière, peignoir, and répertoire - a normal pronunciation in both Canadian and Acadian French vernacular of North America.
+A common pattern is pronouncing French loanwords without a word-final //r//, as with derrière, peignoir, and répertoire.
+This is actually permissible (especially in informal contexts) in French for words like quatre and fenêtre, where the /r/ follows a consonant, but not for words such as derrière, peignoir, and répertoire, where the /r/ follows a vowel and must be pronounced.
+For infinitives ending in /er/, such as aimer and parler, the /r/ is never pronounced.
 In Metropolitan French /r/ is optional as a word ending, whereas the vowel just in front of it is always long, contrasting with vowels being almost always short in word-ending positions.